Dermoally/Dermoally/README.md

 </ul>

 ## 📁 Repositories
-You can check our repositories for each learning path in the tables below.
-Each learning path has its own dedicated repository:
+Each learning path has its own dedicated repository.
+You can check our repositories for each learning path in the tables below:

 |   Learning Paths   |                               Link                                |
 | :----------------: | :---------------------------------------------------------------: |